Introduction

 Nutrition and hydration

-Good nutrition and adequate hydration are crucial for preventing water retention.
-Consuming foods rich in water and essential nutrients can help maintain a healthy fluid balance.
+Good nutrition and adequate hydration are crucial to prevent water retention.
+Consuming foods rich in water and essential nutrients can help maintain a healthy water balance.

 How can nutrition influence excess water in the knee?

 Nutrition plays a key role in managing water retention.
-A diet high in salt can exacerbate fluid accumulation, while foods rich in potassium and fiber can help eliminate it.
-For more information on the signs of water retention in the face, check out our article on water retention in the face.
+A diet high in salt can exacerbate fluid buildup, while foods rich in potassium and fiber can help eliminate it.
+For more information on the signs of water retention in the face, see our article on water retention in the face

 Maintain regular physical activity